Skip to content

 The compatibility engine

 The engine lives in src/lib/compatibility.ts.
-It's a pure function — input a tank, output a list of severity-tagged issues (critical, warn, good, info) plus stats.
+It's a pure function that takes a tank as input and returns a list of severity-tagged issues (critical, warn, good, info) plus stats.
 No I/O, no side effects, all rules are data-driven.

 Active rules include:

-- Tank size + growth horizon — undersized tank → critical, with juvenile-to-adult time clauses for fish that have growth data.
+• Tank size + growth horizon.
+Undersized tanks fire critical, with juvenile-to-adult time clauses for fish that have growth data.

 Where the species data comes from

-The fish database lives in src/data/fish.json and the coral database in src/data/corals.json — version-controlled, hand-curated JSON.
+The fish database lives in src/data/fish.json and the coral database in src/data/corals.json.
+Both are version-controlled, hand-curated JSON.
 Each entry was researched against a combination of:

 Photos are sourced from Wikimedia Commons under Creative Commons licenses (CC-BY, CC-BY-SA, CC0).
 Every photo is credited on the per-species page and on the master credits page.